 PII includes: name, email, home address and phone number.

-Sensitive Personal Identifying Information (Sensitve PII) is defined as information that if lost, compromised, or disclosed could result in substantial harm, embarrassment, inconvenience, or unfairness to an individual.
+Sensitive Personal Identifying Information (Sensitive PII) is defined as information that if lost, compromised, or disclosed could result in substantial harm, embarrassment, inconvenience, or unfairness to an individual.

 Sensitive PII consists of: social security numbers, bank account information, student information, drivers license and state ID information, etc. and could be used by criminals to conduct identity theft, blackmail, stalking, or other crimes.
 Federal and state laws and university policies dictate how this information must be stored, transmitted, and processed.